Daikin Altherma 3 Review

 The specs

-A COP of 5.1 at A7/W35 matches the Vaillant Arotherm Plus — the highest on this list alongside it.
+An SCOP of up to 5.0 at 35°C flow temperature puts the Altherma 3 among the most efficient air source heat pumps available.
 The capacity range of 4–16kW is also one of the widest available, which is useful for both smaller well-insulated homes and larger properties with higher heat demand.

 Cold weather performance in numbers